-INGREDIENTS: WATER, SOYBEAN OIL, VINEGAR, MODIFIED CORN STARCH**, WHOLE EGGS AND EGG YOLKS, SUGAR, SALT, XANTHAN GUM**, LEMON AND LIME PEEL FIBERS** (THICKENERS), (SORBIC ACID**, CALCIUM DISODIUM EDTA) USED TO PROTECT QUALITY, LEMON JUICE CONCENTRATE, PHOSPHORIC ACID**, DL ALPHA TOCOPHERYL ACETATE (VITAMIN E), ARTIFICIAL AND NATURAL FLAVORS, BETA CAROTENE**. **INGREDIENT NOT IN MAYONNAISE.
+INGREDIENTS: WATER, SOYBEAN OIL (GMO soy), VINEGAR (from GMO corn), MODIFIED CORN STARCH (from GMO corn), WHOLE EGGS AND EGG YOLKS, SUGAR, SALT, XANTHAN GUM, LEMON AND LIME PEEL FIBERS (THICKENERS), (SORBIC ACID, CALCIUM DISODIUM EDTA) USED TO PROTECT QUALITY, LEMON JUICE CONCENTRATE, PHOSPHORIC ACID, DL ALPHA TOCOPHERYL ACETATE (VITAMIN E), ARTIFICIAL AND NATURAL FLAVORS, BETA CAROTENE.

-This recipe is delicious, and it whips up in minutes.
+This colorful homemade mayonnaise recipe whips up in 5 minutes and tastes absolutely amazing.
 It is based on the Nourishing Traditions cookbook recipe, and it is loaded with valuable enzymes due to the raw nature of the food.
-It will last two weeks in the refrigerator.
+It will last two full weeks in the refrigerator.

-This is the way mayo used to be made before commercialization and food processing:
+This is the way all mayo used to be made before commercialization and food processing: